2022 WC Qualifiers: Qatar have taken giant strides towards developing football compared to India’s baby steps | Goal.com

 The last meeting of these two teams at any level was back in 2017 when India’s U23 side went to Qatar AFC U23 Championship qualifiers where Qatar prevailed 1-0 after an error by India custodian Vishal Kaith.

 Six years back, however, India had managed a 1-1 draw against Qatar U23s.
 The match was held at the Balewadi Stadium Pune in a London Olympics 2012 qualifiers game.
 Qatar were carrying forward a 3-1 lead from the first leg.
 An own goal from Qatar had put India in front in the match but the visitors came back to score in the second half and confirmed their spot in the next round.
-Lalrindika Ralte had failed to convert a penalty in the first half.
+India could have won that match if Lalrindika Ralte had failed to convert a penalty in the first half.

 Although India under the tutelage of Desmond Bulpin failed to secure a birth in the Olympics, their spirited performance and fighting spirit were praised.